In-Clinic Abortion Procedures at a Glance

 - You will be given antibiotics to prevent infection.

-- In later second-trimester procedures, you may also need a shot through your abdomen to make sure there is fetal demise before the procedure begins.
+- In later second-trimester procedures, you may also need a shot through your abdomen to make sure that the fetus's heart stops before the procedure begins.

 - Your health care provider will inject a numbing medication into or near your cervix.